NOPLAB/NOPLAB/README.md

 ## Who is the NOP?

 Just a Student

 ## What does the NOP do?

+- Vulkan API
 - 3D Printer
 - Game development using Unity or Unreal Engine
 - Robot
 - CPU
 - Machine Learning (Not recently)
 - Operating System (Not recently)

 etc...

-## Likes

-## Future
-I don't know.
-(It is Really.
-I'd like to know myself...)

 <!---
 NOPLAB/NOPLAB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.